wuting5250/lyftApprenticeshipInterview/README.md

 # Simple Test POST API

 ## Description:
 Send a POST request to the server with a JSON object in the body.
 The key for the JSON object is "string_to_split".
 The value is any valid string, including empty strings.
 If the request contains invalid JSON, does not include the required string_to_cut key, or does not contain a string value, a 400 Bad Request response will be returned.
 Otherwise, a response with a JSON body will be returned.
-The response will contain the key "return_string" and a string value containing every third character of the string to split.
+The response will contain the key "return_string" and a string value containing every third character of the string to cut.

 ### Setup
 You should have at least Python3.7.
 These instructions are for Linux or Mac.